Canfry/fryblog/articles/presentation.md

 This is my first real full project in order to become a frontend developer.
 I know that starting this carrer is tricky and require a lot of dedication.
 Along the way we will discuss about all the topics we're gonna find (Frameworks, GitHub, Ressources...).
 First, let's talk about this project.

-First of all I wanted to create a blog starting by the simpliest way (with local data, and using [React](www.reactjs.org)), and scale it up using different framework, some backend, database...
+I wanted to create a blog starting by the simpliest way (with local data, and using [React](www.reactjs.org)), and scale it up using different framework, some backend, database...
 But after fighting with myself, I've chosen to use [Nextjs](wwww.nextjs.org).
 Following Youtubers or reading articles I saw that markdown files are very popular for static site (more specifically blogs).
 The best thing would be to use [Astro](www.astro.build), but I keep it for later in my career.
 This app will probably be an Astro site in a year or less if I work well :joy:.